 Add the bay leaves, parsley, onion, celery and carrots and cook for about 3 to 5 minutes, until they start to get tender.

-Add the garlic, and cook a minute more.
+Add the garlic, a pinch of salt and pepper to season the veggies, and cook a minute more.

-Turn off the heat, add the chicken stock, cooked shredded chicken and pasta.
+Turn off the heat, add the chicken stock, cooked diced chicken and pasta.

-Place the lid on top, lock it, and use the manual setting to set to 3 minutes high pressure.
+Place the lid on top, lock it, and use the manual setting to set to 2 minutes low pressure.

 Allow the pressure to naturally release for 8 minutes, then quick release it to release the rest of the pressure.